sassbreak/sassbreak.github.io/_posts/2015-03-06-flexible-media-query-mixin.md

 }
 {% endhighlight %}

-Though I used this approach myself, there are a few reasons it may not be the best approach.
+Though I have used this mixin myself, there are a few reasons it may not be the best approach.

 ##What the Hell does 35em Look Like